taikinman/langrila/README.md

 response.model_dump()

 >>> {'message': {'role': 'assistant',
-  'content': "In Final Fantasy 7, Rude is shown to have a respectful and professional relationship with Tifa Lockhart, one of the main protagonists of the game.
-While Rude is a member of the Turks and initially opposes Tifa and her allies, he does not harbor any personal animosity towards her.
-In fact, there are moments in the game where Rude shows a sense of admiration for Tifa's strength and determination.
-Overall, Rude's interactions with Tifa are characterized by mutual respect and a sense of professionalism."}, 'usage': {'prompt_tokens': 110, 'completion_tokens': 106}, 'prompt': [{'role': 'user',
+  'content': "In Final Fantasy 7, Rude is shown to have a crush on Tifa Lockhart, one of the main protagonists of the game.
+He admires her strength and beauty, and is often seen blushing or acting shy around her.
+Despite being a member of the Turks and having conflicting interests with Tifa and her friends, Rude's feelings for her show a more human and compassionate side to his character."}, 'usage': {'model_name': 'gpt-3.5-turbo-0125', 'prompt_tokens': 110,
+  'completion_tokens': 84},
+ 'prompt': [{'role': 'user',
    'content': 'Do you know Rude who is the character in Final Fantasy 7.'}, {'role': 'assistant',